 Because of their popularity, you can find many different types that span a wide range of looks and prices, including DIY kits from Bunnings and other major hardware outlets.

 But which one should you choose?
-What’s the difference between the epoxy flake floors you do yourself and specialist epoxy flooring products?
-Will these types of floors have the impact you’re looking for?
+What’s the difference between the flake epoxy flooring you do yourself and specialist epoxy flooring

 We answer all these questions and more in our epoxy flake flooring tips below.